amirvt/webrtc-online-classrooms/README.md

 5. Run `npm install` in the root and [/server](/server)
 6. Run the server with `node server/index.js`
 7. To run the client in development mode using a webpack server use the `npm start -s` command (This will enable debugging middleware and hot reloading)
 To build the client, run the `npm run build -s` command.
 This will build the app in the [/dist](/dist) directory.
-I've set up the express server to statically server the files in [/dist](/dist).
+I've set up the express server to statically serve the files in [/dist](/dist).
 So by default the client is on port 3015 on your signalling server.

     If you're setting up everything on the same server you'll want to change the ports in [/tools/srcServer.js](/tools/srcServer.js) and [/tools/distServer.js](/tools/srcServer.js) to something other than 3000 as the Licode server defaults to 3000.